omonimus1/blog-jade-rubick/content/posts/2021-10-27--embedded-model/index.md

 <re-img src="embed.jpg"></re-img>

-# Working together is the best -- the guide to happy embedding

 ### What is the embedded model?

 Companies need specialists.
 And specialists often do their work with people outside their department.
 For example, all these specialties work with software engineers: